-Heart disease is the number one killer worldwide.
+Heart disease is the number one world-wide killer.
 Heart disease mainly affects people over the age of 50, but this does not mean the process starts at an older age.
 If you were in a position to protect yourself from heart disease 10 or so years from now, would you do so?